 Idylwyld Drive over 19th St Rehabilitation Project

 In an effort to reduce the overall cost of bridge structures, the City focuses on preservation in order to protect the financial investment as well as maximize the sustainability of the infrastructure.
 The City’s Bridge Strategy moving forward includes the rehabilitation of at least two bridge/overpass structures per year.
-The Ruth Street overpass is slated for rehabilitation in 2016.

 Frequently Asked Questions